raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

 ## Encrypt a message

-Suppose now you need to send a message back using your Enigma machine.
+No you need to use your Enigma machine to create a message to send back.
 You look up today's settings in your settings sheet:

 ![Encrypt settings](images/encrypt-settings.png)